ramadoisd/online-shoppers-purchasing-intention/README.md

 **Folder Dictionaries**

 * Stage 0 - Stage 4: the progress of the project per each stage.
-* dataset: the original data from Kaggle and the data that has been preprocessed.
+* online_shoppers_intention.csv: the original data from Kaggle and the data that has been preprocessed.